Hidden Costs After Moving Into a Home

 Changing locks or rekeying exterior doors is a common first-week task.
 The cost depends on the number of doors, lock type, whether hardware is reused, and whether a locksmith is needed.
 Some owners also replace garage remotes, keypad codes, smart locks, mailbox locks, shed locks, or gate access devices.

 Security costs can extend beyond locks.
 Motion lights, exterior bulbs, doorbell cameras, alarm system transfers, window latches, basement door hardware, and replacement keys can all become early ownership expenses.
-Not every home needs new technology or expensive equipment, but every owner should know who may still have access and what access points need attention.

 These are usually small compared with the purchase price, but they arrive when the owner has already paid closing and moving costs.
 Planning for them avoids using emergency funds for predictable first-week tasks.